 Student Contact Information

-All students are responsible for maintaining their current address, email address and phone number with the Registrar’s Office.
+All students are responsible for maintaining their current address, email address and phone number with the Office of the Registrar.
 It is also the student’s responsibility to frequently monitor campus e-mail and the university web site, as these electronic means of communication are the university’s most effective and efficient ways to disseminate important information to the campus community.
-Campus e-mail is the primary means of communication from the Office of Student Conduct; appearance notifications, hearing notifications and decision notifications will be sent to the student’s email address.
+Campus e-mail is the primary means of communication from the Office of Student Conduct; appearance notifications, hearing notifications and decision notifications will be sent to the student’s A-State email address.

 Modifying the Standards of Student Conduct

 The university reserves the right to amend the Standards of Student Conduct at any time.
-Every effort will be made to communicate any changes made to the university community at least ten days prior to policy change.
+Every effort will be made to communicate any changes made to the university community at least ten days prior to policy change, except at the start of the academic year.
+The Standards of Student Conduct will be updated each summer and the new version will be available in the Student Handbook for that academic year.

-The Vice Chancellor of Student Affairs or his/her designee is the final authority in defining and interpreting the Non-Academic Standards of Student Conduct and conduct procedures.
-The Vice Chancellor of Academic Affairs or his/her designee is the final authority in defining and interpreting the Academic Standards of Student Conduct.
+The Vice Chancellor for Student Affairs or his/her designee is the final authority in defining and interpreting the Non-Academic Standards of Student Conduct and conduct procedures.
+The Vice Chancellor for Academic Affairs and Research or his/her designee is the final authority in defining and interpreting the Academic Standards of Student Conduct.

 Standards of Student Conduct